gnu-octave/octave/etc/CHECKLIST.md

   * Update version number and release year in CITATION.

-  * Update the NEWS file.
-Include release date in Summary header.
+  * Update the etc/NEWS.N.md file corresponding to the major release number N.  Include release date in Summary header.

   * Update the NEWS-<VERSION>.html, index.in, news.in, and download.in
     files for the web site.